Air Conditioning and Ventilation Webinar

-- The initial conditions can be left with the default values.
-Click on ‘Boundary condition’ and select Add boundary condition.
+- Click on ‘Boundary condition’ and select Add boundary condition.

 - Select ‘Numerics’ from the sub-tree and enter the following values.
 This enhances us to get the appropriate results.

 - Select ‘Simulation runs’ and click Create new run.
-Give it an appropriate name, say ‘Configuration 1’ and press Start button.
+Select the run and press Start button.

 - Once the simulation is over switch to obtain the results by clicking on Post-process results under Results.

-- Click on the solution field (‘Configuration 1’ in this case) and create a slice by clicking Add filter and selecting Slice.
+- Click on the solution field (‘Run 1’ in this case) and create a slice by clicking Add filter and selecting Slice.

-- It might be interesting to display the domain as well for better visualization.
-This can be done by changing the opacity to 0.25 and then changing the view property to ‘Solid color’
+- It might be interesting to add another instant of the region for better visualization.
+This can be done by right clicking Solution field and select Add result to viewer.

 - A stream tracer is created to visualize the flow by adding another filter.
 Enter the values as shown below.